Robert Venables

-Robert Venables (ca. 1613–1687), was an English soldier from Cheshire, who fought for Parliament in the 1638 to 1651 Wars of the Three Kingdoms, and captured Jamaica in 1655.
+Robert Venables (c.
+1613 – 10 December 1687) was an English soldier from Cheshire, who fought for Parliament in the 1638 to 1651 Wars of the Three Kingdoms, and later served under the Commonwealth of England.

 When the Anglo-Spanish War began in 1654, he was made joint commander of an expedition against Spanish possessions in the West Indies, known as the Western Design.
 Although he captured Jamaica, which remained a British colony for over 300 years, the project was considered a failure, ending his military career.

-Appointed Governor of Chester shortly before The Restoration of Charles II in 1660, his religious views made him unacceptable to the new regime.
-He returned to private life and in 1662 published a treatise on fishing, The Experienced Angler, which went through five editions in his lifetime.
-Arrested but released without charge after the Farnley Wood Plot in 1663, in 1668 he purchased an estate at Wincham, Cheshire, where he lived quietly until his death in 1687.
+Appointed Governor of Chester shortly before the 1660 Stuart Restoration, he was replaced by the new regime and returned to private life.
+In 1662 published a treatise on fishing, The Experienced Angler, which went through five editions in his lifetime.
+Arrested but released without charge after the Farnley Wood Plot in 1663, in 1668 he purchased an estate at Wincham in Cheshire, where he lived quietly until his death in 1687.

 Personal details

 Robert Venables was the son of Robert Venables (c.
-1579–1643) of Antrobus, Cheshire and Ellen Simcox (1577–1658), daughter of Richard Simcox of Rudheath; he seems to have had at least one sister, Elizabeth (1609–1683), but details are unclear.
-The Venables were a cadet branch of a family that could trace their ancestry back to the Norman Conquest, and were classed as members of the minor gentry.
-His father had interests in the Cheshire salt mine industry and was part of a local Puritan network; Robert's godfather was the preacher Richard Mather, grandfather of Cotton Mather.
+1579–1643) of Antrobus, Cheshire and Ellen Simcox (1577–1658); he seems to have had at least one sister, Elizabeth (1609–1683), but details are unclear.
+His father owned interests in the Cheshire salt mine industry, and was part of a local Puritan network; Robert's godfather was the preacher Richard Mather, grandfather of Cotton Mather.

 His first wife was Elizabeth Rudyard; the date of their marriage is unknown, but appears to have been sometime in the mid 1630s, and she died before 1649.
 Only two of their five children survived into adulthood; Thomas (1640–1659), and Frances (1638–1692).

-Shortly before Venables went to Ireland in 1649, he became engaged to Elizabeth Lee (1614–1689), mother of seven and widow of Thomas Lee of Darnhall, Cheshire.
-They finally married on his return in 1654; at the same time, her son Thomas married his daughter Frances, while his son, also Thomas, married her daughter Elizabeth, breaking a prior engagement to another girl.
+Shortly before going to Ireland in 1649, Venables became engaged to Elizabeth Lee (1614–1689), a widowed mother of seven.
+They married when he returned in 1654, at which time her eldest son Thomas Lee married Frances Venables while Thomas Venables married her daughter Elizabeth, breaking a prior engagement to another girl.
 Their marriage was not a success; she allegedly "disliked his politics, disdained his religion, and disapproved of his manners."